W427697/Discord-/docs/get-started/vue3-vite.md

 title: Storybook for Vue & Vite
 ---

-Storybook for Vue & Vite is a [framework](../contribute/framework.md) that makes it easy to develop and test UI components in isolation for [Vue](TK) applications built with [Vite](TK).
+Storybook for Vue & Vite is a [framework](../contribute/framework.md) that makes it easy to develop and test UI components in isolation for [Vue](https://vuejs.org/) applications built with [Vite](https://vitejs.dev/).
 It includes:

-- TK - Emoji feature list
+- 🏎️ Pre-bundled for performance
+- 🪄 Zero config
+- 🧠 Comprehensive docgen
 - 💫 and more!

 ## Requirements